CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 In the event that you would like to test your app's installation flow again, you can visit `https://app.asana.com/-/install_platform_ui_app?app_id=<app_client_id>`.
 You can find your `app_client_id` in the URL of your app in the [developer console](https://app.asana.com/0/my-apps).

-### App Component - Rule Action: App server is not receiving a response back from Asana
+### App component - rule action: app server is not receiving a response back from Asana

-The app server for Rule Action must be hosted in order for Rule Actions to function.
-For a brief list of popular hosting options, see [Hosting](/docs/hosting).
+The app server for rule action must be hosted in order for rule actions to function.
+For a brief list of popular hosting options, see [hosting](/docs/hosting).

 ### App does not appear in the app gallery of my organization